 We are committed to achieving savings in energy usage and implementing sustainable energy management principles.
-We have three sites that purchase electricity on the contestable market utilising the State Contract Control Board electricity contract numbers 776 and 777.
-The purchase of electricity on this contract minimises cost and allows the purchase of Green power, generated from renewable sources.
+We purchase electricity on the contestable market utilising the State Contract Control Board electricity contract numbers 776 and 777.
+The purchase of electricity on this contract minimises cost and allows the purchase of 6% Green power, generated from renewable sources.